-The Cobberas Range, a mountain range that is part of the Great Dividing Range within the Victorian Alps, is located in north-eastern Victoria in Australia.
-The range is located in the Cobberas Wilderness area of the Alpine National Park.
+The Cobberas Range, a mountain range that is part of the Great Dividing Range within the Victorian Alps, is in north-eastern Victoria in Australia.
+The range is in the Cobberas Wilderness area of the Alpine National Park.
 This spectacular Mount Cobberas Circuit hike ascends Mount Coberas No 1, the highest peak in the area and provides an opportunity to explore other peaks along the trail.

 Total distance: 15118 m